|

 long range struck one of the cans and it ignited.
 He and his companion,

-Newman, tried to throw the cans from the lorry, but the fire spread and
+Newman, below, tried to throw the cans from the lorry, but the fire spread and

-Regis from Dover, and they were sent home when the roof was destroyed by
+Regis from Dover, but they were sent home when the roof was destroyed by

 after they returned to Dover the telegram arrived at Goschen Road,